 Foreign direct investment and private capital mobilization for sustainable development

 35. Foreign direct investment growth has slowed since the adoption of the Addis Ababa Action Agenda in 2015.
 Many developing countries, particularly countries in special situations, continue to face obstacles to mobilizing private investment.
-At the same time, iinvestors face challenges when investing in developing countries, including those linked to information availabilitythe third.
+Concurrently, within the private sector, investors and both local companies and multinational companies (MNCs) face challenges when investing and opening operations in developing countries, such as with information availability, navigating local regulatory frameworks, and interoperability of sustainability data and objectives. .
 Official sector efforts to mobilize private finance have not succeeded in catalyzing private capital at scale nor have they sufficiently focused on sustainable development impact.
-Robust action is needed to strengthen the global enabling environment for long-term private investment in sustainable development.
+Robust action is needed to strengthen the global enabling environment for long-term private investment and MNC commitment to sustainable development.

 Foreign direct investment